James Earl Jones: Acting credits and accolades

-Awards and honors

-While Jones is technically a recipient of the EGOT (Emmy, Grammy, Oscar, Tony), Jones has yet to win a competitive Oscar.
-In 2011, however, Jones received the Honorary Academy Award presented to him by Ben Kingsley.
-He has received two Primetime Emmy Awards, two Tony Awards, and a Grammy Award.
-He also is the recipient of a Golden Globe Award and the Screen Actors Guild Life Achievement Award.
+Jones received two Primetime Emmy Awards, two Tony Awards, and a Grammy Award.
+He also was the recipient of a Golden Globe Award and the Screen Actors Guild Life Achievement Award.
+In 2011, he received an Academy Honorary Award.
+As such, he has been described as being an EGOT, having won all four Emmy, Grammy, Oscar and Tony awards.
+There is debate as to if the definition of EGOT extends to non-competitive winners such as Jones, Barbra Streisand, Liza Minnelli, and Harry Belafonte.

 In 1985, Jones was inducted into the American Theater Hall of Fame He was also the 1987 First recipient of the National Association for Hearing and Speech Action's Annie Glenn Award.
 In 1991, he received the Common Wealth Award for Outstanding Achievement in the Dramatic Arts.
 In 1992, he was awarded the National Medal of Arts by George H. W. Bush.
 He received the 1996 Golden Palm Star on the Palm Springs, California, Walk of Stars.
 Also in 1996, he was given the Golden Plate Award of the American Academy of Achievement presented by Awards Council member George Lucas.

 In 2002, he was the featured Martin Luther King Day speaker for Lauderhill, Florida.
 In 2011, he received the Eugene O'Neill Theater Center Monte Cristo Award Recipient.
+He also received an Honorary Academy Award on November 12, 2011.
 He was the 2012 Marian Anderson Award Recipient.
 Jones won the 2014 Voice Icon Award sponsored by Society of Voice Arts and Sciences at the Museum of the Moving Image.
 In 2017, he received an Honorary Doctor of Arts from Harvard University.
+He was honored with a Special Tony Award for Lifetime Achievement in 2017.
 In 2019, he was honored as a Disney Legend.
-In March 2022, Broadway's Cort Theatre was renamed the James Earl Jones Theatre.
+In March 2022, Broadway's Cort Theatre was renamed the James Earl Jones Theatre in his honor.